AMReX-Astro/Castro/Docs/source/FlowChart.rst

    Note that the density, :math:`\rho`, does not change via reactions in the Strang-split formulation.

-   The reaction data needs to be valid in the ghost cells.
-The logic in this routine (accomplished throuh the use of a mask) will burn only in the valid interior cells or in any ghost cells that are on a coarse-fine interface or physical boundary.
-This allows us to just use a level ``FillBoundary()`` call to fill all of the ghost cells on the same level with valid data.
+   The reaction data needs to be valid in the ghost cells, so the reactions are applied to the entire patch, including ghost cells.

-   An experimental option (enabled via ``use_custom_knapsack_weights``) will create a custom distribution map based on the work needed in burning a zone and redistribute the boxes across processors before burning, to better load balance.

    After reactions, ``clean_state`` is called.